lucasgcb/skeleton/README.md

 `yo play` on a statically defined channel in botCommands.js intermittently until told to leave with `alright fuck off`.

+New Features:
+* e621/gelbooru search
+* Shows avatars from users in the server on request
+* google image search (requires your own google API key for custom search + identifier)
+* Portuguese speaking Cleverbot / Cleverbot em português

 Audio can be adjusted with messages that start with the following indexes: